 When someone wants to view your site their Internet Service Provider’s (ISP’s) DNS servers contact the domain’s registrar in order to find out what name servers house your domain’s DNS records.
-Your ISP then contacts the name servers and requests the relevant information in order to complete the request.
+Your ISP then contacts the name servers and requests the relevant information to complete the request.

 For an overview of the DNS look up process, please see our New User Tutorial: What is DNS? article.

 If you use one of the many server software packages available for running your site, such as Drupal, WordPress, Joomla, etc., then that software has requirements that must be met by the server it is running on.